moh-a-abde/FL-CML-Pipeline/RAY_TUNE_FINAL_MODEL_FIX_SUMMARY.md

 2. The `train_xgboost()` function (used by Ray Tune trials) correctly used `load_csv_data()`
 3. The `tune_xgboost()` function (used for final model) still had the old temporal split logic
 4. This created two different data distributions for the same optimization run
+5. After fixing the data split, a variable scope issue emerged in the wrapper function

 ### Why Early Stopping Made It Worse:
 - The final model training used early stopping with 30 rounds patience